 Designing Democracy exhibitions: Bonn and Dresden 2024-2025

-Both the exhibits and assemblies will pose questions raised by the last few decades of turmoil in democratic processes and institutions.
+Both the exhibits and assemblies pose questions raised by the last few decades of turmoil in democratic processes and institutions.
 Traditional systems are in crisis, and tend to incentivise short-termism, re-election, and risk avoidance to the detriment of long-term thinking, the public good, complexity, and innovation.

 What could new democratic institutions look like, if we started by asking what is the best way of taking collective public decisions?
 What would new democratic spaces - both physical and virtual - look like to help fulfil these principles of genuine equality and inclusion?

-Designing Democracy is intended to show how all of us can be and are already part of this transformation, from the museum audience to the museum itself.
+All in!
+Re-designing Democracy is intended to show how all of us can be and are already part of this transformation, from the museum audience to the museum itself.
 Enacting the democratic exercise that it proposes, Designing Democracy aims to transcend traditional curatorial practices.
 In this way, democracy becomes not only the subject of the exhibition but also the method of exhibition-making.

 Partner contacts: